-- Identify the components of an IT service. - Recognize important software development challenges and recommend best-practice practices and solutions. - Define and distinguish product versus project and process management, understanding common management methods and practices, such as Lean UX, Scrum, and Lean Product Management - Distinguish kinds of IT-related work, especially operational versus development, and asses related strategic impacts. - Understand basics of IT service monitoring, event management, impact, and scaling.
+• Identify the components of an IT service.

+- Recognize important software development challenges and recommend best-practice practices and solutions. - Define and distinguish product versus project and process management, understanding common management methods and practices, such as Lean UX, Scrum, and Lean Product Management - Distinguish kinds of IT-related work, especially operational versus development, and asses related strategic impacts. - Understand basics of IT service monitoring, event management, impact, and scaling.

-The course complements the core courses DS-161 Information Systems Management and DS-151 Data, Models and Decisions by covering in detail how the corresponding systems, tools, and techniques are applied in realistic organizational contexts.
+The course complements the core courses Information Systems Management and Data, Models and Decisions by covering in detail how the corresponding systems, tools, and techniques are applied in realistic organizational contexts.
 The course through its practical focus also ties with several elective courses, tying their ideas and concepts with the required delivery and implementation aspects.
-It offers the skills required to apply in practice changes associated with digital technologies, as examined in DS-217 Management of Change and Restructuring, as well as digital innovation as covered by DS-334 Innovation, Creativity and the Management of Technology.
+It offers the skills required to apply in practice changes associated with digital technologies, as examined in Management of Change and Restructuring, digital innovation as covered by Innovation, Creativity and the Management of Technology, and artificial intelligence as covered by Business Decision-Making Using Artificial Intelligence.